 I enjoyed this book, because I loved the intermingling of stories from multiple cultures, and adding more representation to it.
 It was a short piece filled with action, so it was quite easy to read and enjoy.
 However, because there was so much going on, I think that it overshadowed what Huang was trying to do here.
-Especially since they are all such well known tales that at some moments it felt a little drawn out.
+I think the real downfall of this story was that there just wasn’t enough time to draw out everything that SL Huang wanted to include.
+I thought all the aspects were wonderful, but I wish I had more.
+Especially since they are all such well-known tales that at some moments it felt a little drawn out.

 SL Huang is a Hugo-winning and Amazon-bestselling author who justifies an MIT degree by using it to write eccentric mathematical superhero fiction.
 Huang is the author of the Cas Russell novels from Tor Books, including Zero Sum Game, Null Set, and Critical Point, as well as the new fantasy Burning Roses.
 In short fiction, Huang’s stories have appeared in Analog, F&SF, Nature, and more, including numerous best-of anthologies.
 Huang is also a Hollywood stunt performer and firearms expert, with credits including “Battlestar Galactica” and “Top Shot.”
 Find SL Huang online at www.slhuang.com or on Twitter as @sl_huang.

 Check out the rest of my blog!
 I’m dedicated to sharing books with you that include diversity, so feel comfortable that any books on Bookish Brews will include some diversity.